 The Council recognises that there will be occasions when an applicant body does not satisfy the above criteria.
-These criteria are not restrictive and nothing in them shall be taken as restricting the Council's ability to depart from its general policy as to the granting of relief if it sees fit to do so bearing in mind the facts of the case.
+Nothing in these criteria shall be taken as restricting the Council's ability to depart from its general policy as to the granting of relief if it sees fit to do so bearing in mind the facts of the case.